-9 In a more recent treatment of cultural variation in visual illusions, Henrich et al. (2022) discuss Howe and Purves (2005b), citing it as showing that "illusions are influenced by how our minds calibrate to the statistical patterns found in our visual environments" and interpreting it as further evidence for the malleability of perception in light of regularities in our environment.
+11 In a more recent treatment of cultural variation in visual illusions, Henrich et al. (2023) discussed Howe and Purves (2005b) study, citing it as showing that "illusions are influenced by how our minds calibrate to the statistical patterns found in our visual environments," and interpreting it as further evidence for the malleability of perception in light of regularities in our environment.
 However, it is not obvious that this work demonstrates the malleability of perception, at least in ontogenetic terms.
-It seems just as plausible, if not more plausible, to assume that these regularities were so pervasive in our history that they became embedded in visual processing over the course of evolution and are now 'hard-coded' into the minds of humans born today (rather than learned anew by each person when they look out at their environment).
-Indeed, Howe and Purves seem to favor this view themselves when they note that they used artifact-less scenes because those scenes were "presumably the most important visual environment in the evolution of human perception."
-Moreover, and in line with our central point in the main text, even if malleability and/or online adaptation were the right interpretation of these results, they would still challenge the Cultural Byproduct Hypothesis, because they would still show that all the information required to produce the illusion is and would have been available to those populations that (allegedly) do not see it.
+It seems just as plausible, if not more plausible, to assume that these regularities were so pervasive in our history that they became embedded in visual processing over the course of evolution and are now "hardcoded" into the minds of humans born today (rather than learned anew by each person when they look out at their environment).
+Indeed, Howe and Purves seem to favor this view themselves, when they note that they used artifact-less scenes, because those scenes were "presumably the most important visual environment in the evolution of human perception."
+Moreover, and in line with our central point in the main text, even if malleability and/or online adaptation were the right interpretation of these results, they would still challenge the cultural byproduct hypothesis, because they would still show that all the information required to produce the illusion is and would have been available to those populations that (allegedly) do not see it.
+12 A more recent et al.